jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 System Command Extension,
 2004

-The Object, Type, Interface and State’s Gets and Sets can be redefined by filling the procedures with code.
+The Object, Type, Interface and State’s Gets and Sets can be redefined by filling the commands with code.
 \> 2009-08-31: So show the implementation right inside the system command definition, instead of seeing it in the extension ‘event’ notation?

 JJ